-In FY 2022, the InfoMentum Online tool migrated to Guru, a new platform developed by GIS WebTech.
-This new application is similar to previous versions of InfoMentum Online, but has new tools including 3-D visualizations and a more streamlined user experience.
+InfoMentum Online utilizes Guru, an Esri-based platform developed by GIS WebTech specifically for economic developers.
+This application is similar to previous versions of InfoMentum Online, but has additional tools including 3-D visualizations and a more streamlined user experience.
 The GIS WebTech team is responsible for maintaining the technical aspects of Guru and the property feed from SC Commerce, while EDS staff continues to develop and maintain multiple map layers available within the application.